YuriGor/mongoose-slug-updater/README.md

 });
 ```

-If `unique` or `unique_slug` is set, the plugin searches in the mongo database, and if the slug already exists in the collection, it appends to the slug a separator (default: "-") and a random string (generated with the shortid module). <br>
+If `unique` or `uniqueSlug` is set, the plugin searches in the mongo database, and if the slug already exists in the collection, it appends to the slug a separator (default: "-") and a random string (generated with the shortid module). <br>
 MongoDB supports unique index for nested arrays elements, but he check for duplication conflict only on per-document basis, so inside document duplicate nested array's elements are still allowed. <br>
 Same logic implemented for unique slugs of nested arrays too.